YbwElysia/YbwElysia.github.io/_pages/about.md

 ------
 **Deformable Multi-level Feature Network Applied to Nucleus Segmentation**       2022.11 - 2024.6
 *Objective: To establish DMFNet by integrating DCN, BFP, and SOLO to enhance the performance of the segmentation network in nucleus segmentation.*
-• This work will be published Frontiers in Microbiology (SCI 二区).
+• This work will be published Frontiers in Microbiology and has been accepted (SCI 二区).
-• Proposed a novel called the DMFNet, for nuclear segmentation from digital pathology images of different organs.
-• This study analyzed the process of cell nucleus segmentation, and improved the feature extraction, fusion, and mask generation processes.

 AWARDS & HONORS
 ------